xcart/xcart-docs/_pages/kb_en/multivendor/multi-vendor/multi-vendor_admin_experience/multi-vendor_getting_started_for_admin.md

 ## Step 10: Configure the taxes

-## Step 11: Decide on the shipping methods
+## Step 11: Decide on the shipping method

+## Step: Check the other addon settings
+early on while configuring a new multivendor X-Cart store Information on how to adjust the Multi-vendor addon settings is available in the article {% link "Configuring the Multi-vendor addon" ref_nFq48dhr %}.

+# Administrator tasks to manage a multivendor marketplace

+## Step 6: Supervise the users
+The store administrator can manage the existing vendor users, including the removal of vendor users, export of vendor information and access to all the information associated with specific vendor profiles.
+See {% link "Managing vendors" ref_6OTbIwfd %} for details.

-## Step 12: Supervise the catalog, coupons and discounts
+## Supervise the catalog, coupons and discounts
 The store administrator exercises the function of supervising the product catalog.
 See {% link "Supervising the product catalog" ref_0dPCIV3f %} for more information.

 The store administrator can view, edit and delete coupons and volume discounts created by vendors (However, the administrator cannot tell, which discount or coupon is owned by which vendor).
 The administrator can create coupons and discounts, but the coupons and discounts created by them are not visible to vendors and can be applied only to the products owned by the administrator.